xvxx/phroxy/README.md

 WebKit-based Gopher desktop client.

 To use it locally, run `phroxy` in a terminal then visit its URL in your favorite web browser.
-You'll be burrowin through the Gophersphere in no time!
+You'll be burrowin' through the Gophersphere in no time!

 If you want to setup a private instance of phroxy on the real web so